MARTYR-X-LTD/ZMOK/README.md

 &nbsp;

 Have you used a Photoshop mockup before?
 Basically, it's the same.
 You don't have to learn anything new :).
+Just open the .ZMOK file that comes with the assets and you're ready to go!

 ZMOK works better.
 Has more features.
 It is faster.
 And nicer 😎